nithin-kata/SheShield/README.md

   - Copy the `project_id` of your private key and paste it in [NotificationAPI.java](https://github.com/Mahmud0808/SheGuard/blob/master/app/src/main/java/com/android/sheguard/api/NotificationAPI.java)

 - That's it.
 Now you are good to go!

-## Contact 📩

-Wanna reach out to me?
-DM me at 👇

 Email: nithinkata29@gmail.com